 You will enter a contract with a property manager which will define the terms and length of an agreement.

-Obviously for a property manager this creates a lock in for landlords on their books.
+Obviously, for a property manager, this creates a lock-in for landlords on their books.
+Property managers use exit fees to protect themselves against wasting their time, money and resources.

 There a host of regulatory bodies’ property managers require to be signed up with, The Property Ombudsman & ARLA, for example.
 These regulatory bodies can be reached out to in order to push through any complaints.